This post was originally published in February 2018, and was updated in Jan 2020 and June 2021 after more visits to Dallas.

-When you think of foodie travel destinations in the United States, Dallas Texas probably doesn’t typically appear on the list.
+When you think of foodie travel destinations in the United States, Dallas Texas doesn’t typically appear on the list.
 Dallas doesn’t really have a foodie reputation, often seen as a lesser culinary juggernaut than its southern neighbor of Austin.
 You’ll typically see Dallas’s culinary scene described as “up-and-coming” without many restaurants of note.
 I think this assessment might be incorrect.

-I found that Dallas’s restaurant scene isn’t coming—it is up!
-I’m sure there will be more and more options as the city continues to try to attract newcomers from California and big companies move to town.
+I found that Dallas’s restaurant scene isn’t up ‘and coming—it is up!
+There will be more and more delicious options opening up as the city continues to try to attract newcomers from California and big companies move to town.
 During my last three visits to Dallas, there were lots of great restaurant options to choose from.
 I think the Dallas food scene is wholly underrated!
 With a little bit of effort to find the gems, there are plenty of delightful restaurants, bars and cafes to explore in Dallas, Texas.

-In the land of Tex-Mex, it can be surprisingly challenging to find traditional Mexican food.
-Taqueria La Ventana solves that problem with their traditional Mexican street tacos which could be straight off a corner in Mexico City.
+In the land of Tex-Mex, it can be surprisingly challenging to find good, true Mexican food.
+Taqueria La Ventana solves that problem with their street style tacos which could be straight off a corner vendor stall in Mexico City.
 At a couple bucks a piece, the price is just right.
-I would recommend opting for multiple flavors like lengua, barbacoa, or carnitas is a no-brainer.
+I would recommend opting for multiple flavors like lengua, barbacoa, or carnitas.
 The meat is juicy and flavorful, but the tortilla is the real star of the show.
 Like any good Mexican spot, there are several sauce options which you can use to top of your tacos to your taste.

 Fine pies for fine folks is the motto of this adorable bakery.
-With locations in Deep Ellum and the Bishop Arts district, you must have a piece of pie at Emporium before you leave Dallas.
+With locations in Deep Ellum and the Bishop Arts district, you MUST have a piece of pie at Emporium before you leave Dallas.
 They offer staple pies, like their Drunken Nut (bourbon pecan) or Lord of Pies (Apple Streusel), all year round as well as rotating seasonal options.
-All pies have the option for ala-mode, and I would recommend it — they use a local creamery to source their rich vanilla ice cream.
+All the pies have the option for a-la-mode, and I would recommend it — they use a local creamery to source their rich vanilla ice cream.
 I opted for the Merry Berry (cranberry pecan) while Sam chose the Papa Don’t Peach (peach cobbler with a twist) and let me tell you.
 These pieces were something so, SO special.

 In a controversial renovation, the Dallas Farmer’s market and surrounding neighborhood recently underwent a massive multi-million facelift.
 It now resembles a modern, sprawling market like the Public Market in Seattle or Milwaukee with several buildings including a food hall, a covered Shed, and an outdoor community space.
 Despite complaints I had read online about the renovation, I really enjoyed my visit to DFM.
 We went on Saturday to find the Shed full of local food, meat and cheese vendors, and I ate some DELICIOUS food inside the year-round market space.
 With live music and nitro cold brew options abound, it seems as though this part of town is in the throws of gentrification and it is actively redefining what the Dallas Farmer’s market is.